 But commuting by car or by public transport is basically a game of pros and cons based on your needs.
 Do you have kids you need to bring to school?
 Do you do groceries for more than 2 people?
 Then yes, a car might be a worthwhile investment.
 But if you’re an expat duo or even just you by yourself, a bike and a public transport card might be all you need to go wherever you want in and around Munich.

-So, let’s take a look at some of the towns and cities that're home to people who make their way to Munich for work on a daily basis.
+So, let’s take a look at some of the best commuter towns and cities nearby Munich.

-Just outside the bustle of Munich you’ll find the town of Dachau, home to only around 50,000 people.
-Despite it unfortunately being home to a concentration camp during WWII, it is now a popular residential area for commuters working in Munich.
-It’s connected to Munich by the S2 line, which takes you into Munich in anywhere from 10-20 minutes, depending on the time of day.
+Just outside the bustle of Munich you’ll find the town of Dachau, home to around 50,000 people and a popular residential area for commuters working in Munich.
+It’s connected to the city by the S2 line, which takes you into Munich in anywhere from 10-20 minutes, depending on the time of day.
 Going into Munich by car takes a little more time, with 30 minutes on a smooth drive and up to 50 minutes in bad weather or when running into traffic.

-Roughly 30 km west of Munich you’ll find Fürstenfeldbruck, a town with roughly 35,000 people and it has had its own airbase since before WWII.
-Driving in clear weather and normal traffic will see you in Munich in anywhere from 30-40 minutes.
-Its train route uses the S4 line, ferrying commuters into Munich central station in around 25 minutes.
+Roughly 30 km west of Munich you’ll find Fürstenfeldbruck, a town with roughly 35,000 people and it has had its own airbase.
+Driving in clear weather and normal traffic will get you in Munich in anywhere from 30-40 minutes.
+Its train route uses the S4 line, whereas taking the ferry into Munich's Central station is around 25 minutes.

 We’re now getting a little further away, with the city of Augsburg at around 80 km away.
-With 300,000 inhabitants, it’s the third-largest city in the area.
-It has a beautiful Altstad city centre and is one of the oldest cities in Germany, founded in 15 BC by the Romans.
+With 300,000 inhabitants, it’s the 3rd largest city in the area.
 To get to Munich by car, you’re looking at around a 50-minute drive.
 Doable, but pushing it in terms of quality of life.
 Once again, the train system is the lifesaver, with a 45 minute trip by train or a 30-minute ride if you take the high-speed ICE train system.